 National Night Out is a nationally recognized program that occurs annually on the first Tuesday in August.
 This program encourages neighborhoods to participate in crime prevention programs in their area.
 Studies show that when neighborhoods have a strong sense of community and participate in crime prevention programs, they are less likely to become victims of crimes.
 The City of Prescott Police Department recommends Block Watch groups host their annual meetings on National Night Out.

-If you would like officers, fire fighters, and city officials to visit your meeting on Night Out, contact us at (928) 777-1965.
+If you would like officers, fire fighters, and city officials to visit your meeting on National Night Out, contact us at (928) 777-1900.
 Use the Application for National Night Out to coordinate your neighborhood’s effort with the Police Department.

 - Reducing the risk of being a victim of crime